-If after 7 calendar days from the date of the second email the student has either failed to pay the fee due or agree an exceptional payment plan, a restriction will be placed on their account which will limit their access to certain university services, for example library and computing and viewing their student record via the Portal.
-This will prevent students from: accessing coursework header sheets; the ability to hand-in/electronically submit coursework; obtaining student letters for bank or building societies; view their academic profile, grades, marks, etc. online, until full or acceptable payment has been made.
+Sanctions: Card access revoked.
+IT account access revoked.
+This restriction will limit your access to certain University services, for example library and computing and viewing their student record via the Portal.
+This will prevent students from: accessing coursework header sheets; the ability to hand in/electronically submit coursework; obtaining student letters for bank or building societies; view their academic profile, grades, marks, etc. online, until they either complete the necessary steps as requested by the university or make acceptable alternative arrangements for the payment of the tuition fees due.